Day of Surgery

 - Do not bring any medication with you except inhalers unless instructed to do so by the nurse or your doctor.

-- Do not eat or drink anything, including water, coffee or tea after midnight before surgery.
-Your stomach must be empty the day of surgery or your procedure will be rescheduled.
+- Do not eat or drink anything, including water, coffee or tea after midnight before surgery unless directed by your doctor.

 - Once in the Ambulatory Care Unit, the nurse will review your health history, medications and start an intravenous line on all adults and children over 7 years of age.